whistle-hikhi/GStar-Assignment-1/README.md

 ### Stage 8 : Sliding Window Attention (SWA) and Attention Sinks
 **File**: `problem_8.py` - Implement the GQA backward pass.
 Dive into autograd internals, recomputation, and memory-efficient backprop.

+## Research Challenge (Stage 9) (Optional): The Missing Piece for [GPT-OSS](https://cookbook.openai.com/articles/gpt-oss/fine-tune-transfomers) Finetuning
+**File** `problem_9.py` - This is a research-level (challenging) problem that addresses a real gap in today's ecosystem: enabling finetuning with Flash Attention when combined with Sliding Window and Attention Sinks. ince GPT-OSS release, people have not been able to finetune it with Flash Attention.
+OpenAI only provides the forward pass for inference.
+For training, the [OpenAI Cookbook](https://cookbook.openai.com/articles/gpt-oss/fine-tune-transfomers) and other resources fall back to naive attention, since the backward pass with Flash Attention is missing.
+Even official `flash_attn` library and related implementations currently lack support for finetuning with Flash Attention + Sliding Attention + Attention Sinks.

+**Your challenge**: If you can solve problem_8, you will have the foundation to attempt problem_9: implementing the missing backward pass for GPT-OSS finetuning.

 ## Prerequisites & Setup

 You'll need: